MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 to the [Lesser GNU Public License][LGPL] (LGPL v3+).

-A summary of our [reasons for proposing this license change](#Rationale-for-changing-licenses), alongside upcoming actions for [community members and library contributors](#How-will-the-relicensing-process-work?) are provided.
+A summary of our [reasons for proposing this license change](#rationale-for-license-change), alongside upcoming actions for [community members and library contributors](#how-will-the-relicensing-process-work) are provided.

 > ⚠️ **Disclaimer**